RX-M/web-public/self-study/ckad-mod-5/ckad-mod-5-drill-answer.md

 </code></pre>

 You can display the pod logs with <code>kubectl logs</code> to verify the log output from the init container.

+You can visit RX-M's own <strong><a href="https://kubernetes.io/docs/tasks/debug-application-cluster/">bust-a-kube</a></strong> repository to get additional practice while you prepare.

 RX-M can provide more help with preparing for the CKAD exam in one of our CKAD bootcamps; we offer open enrollments and private engagements for teams or organizations.